68publishers/cookie-consent/README.md

 For update, you must reimport the Template in your GTM in the same way how you imported it for the first time.
 The template will be updated but existing configurations inside tags will be kept.
 Of course, if the Template wasn't changed between releases then you can skip this step.

 Then open the associated tag and update the value of the field `Package version`.

+### Migration from v0.4 to v0.5

+For more detailed information on migrating from `0.4.x` to `0.5.x`, please continue to the page [Migration from v0.4 to v0.5](docs/migration-from-0.4-to-0.5.md).

 ## Development